 Our platforms manage transactions relating to a wide range of existing communications and digital content services across the different segments of our customers.
 For example, we enable wireless providers to conduct business-to-consumer, or B2C, and business-to-business, or B2B, transactions.
 The capabilities of our platforms were designed to provide our customers with the opportunity to improve operational performance and efficiencies and rapidly deploy new services.
-They were also designed to provide customers the opportunity to improve performance and efficiencies management processes for new devices with communication services.
+They were also designed to provide customers the opportunity to improve performance and efficiencies for activating and managing subscriber management processes for new devices with communication services.